FIWARE/real-time-inference-ai-service/README.md

       }'
 ```

-After creating the entities or updating them, everytime this process triggers the prediction calculation, first the results are updates in the Context Broker of Smart Shepherd (see entity: AnimalActivity) and then due to subscription 3, this new entity AnimalActiviy is updated in the Context Broker of Happy Cattle.
+After creating the entities or updating them, every time this process triggers the prediction calculation, first the results are updates in the Context Broker of Smart Shepherd (see entity: AnimalActivity) and then due to subscription 3, this new entity AnimalActiviy is updated in the Context Broker of Happy Cattle.

 * Query the Broker of Smart Shepherd:
  ```shell